 Ask yourself: What class changes during planning?
-Which class has variables that I want the Solver to change for me?
+Which class has variables that I want the solver to change for me?
 That class is a planning entity.
-Most use cases have only 1 planning entity class.
-Most use cases also have only 1 planning variable per planning entity class.
+Most use cases have only one planning entity class.
+Most use cases also have only one planning variable per planning entity class.

-In real-time planning, even thought the problem itself changes, problem facts don't really change during planning, instead they change between planning (because the Solver temporarily stops to apply the problem fact changes).
+In real-time planning, even though the problem itself changes, problem facts do not really change during planning, instead they change between planning (because the Solver temporarily stops to apply the problem fact changes).